ollionorg/DataflowTemplates-fork/v2/googlecloud-to-googlecloud/README_Spanner_Change_Streams_to_Google_Cloud_Storage.md

 timestamp, with each window representing a time duration whose length you can configure with this template.
 All records with timestamps belonging to the window are guaranteed to be in the window; there can be no late arrivals.
-You can also define a number of output mySqlShards; the pipeline creates one Cloud Storage output file per window per mySqlShard.
+You can also define a number of output shards; the pipeline creates one Cloud Storage output file per window per shard.
 Within an output file, records are unordered.
 Output files can be written in either JSON or AVRO format, depending on the user configuration.